ds-wizard/docs/docs/user/tutorial.rst

 Add Reference and Expert
 ------------------------
-All question types have the availability of adding references and experts, to be used for adding additional information and people to contact in order to get help, respectively.
+All question types have the possibility of adding references and experts, to be used for adding additional information and people to contact in order to get help, respectively.
 Let's add one of each:
  1. Click on the arrow at :green:`Research field` in the grey overview area, and scroll down to **References**
  2. Click on :red:`+Add reference`
  3. Write 'https://en.wikipedia.org/wiki/List_of_life_sciences' as **URL**